alabou/NMOS-MatroxOnly/NMOS With AES3.md

 The [Video Services Forum][VSF] developed Technical Recommendation [VSF_TR-10-12][] for the transport of AES3 audio in an AES3 stream over IP.

 This specification outlines AES3 transport streams that are either opaque or fully described.
-An opaque `audio/AM824` Flow does not have `parents` Flows as opposed to a fully described one that describe the `parents` Flows making the `audio/AM824` Flow.
-For the opaque case, the Flow's `format` is `urn:x-nmos:format:audio` and for the fully descvribed case the Flow's `format` is `urn:x-nmos:format:mux`.
+An opaque `audio/AM824` Flow does not have `parents` Flows as opposed to a fully described  `application/AM824` Flow that describe the `parents` Flows making the `application/AM824` Flow.
+For the opaque case, the Flow's `format` is `urn:x-nmos:format:audio` and for the fully described case the Flow's `format` is `urn:x-nmos:format:mux`.
+For the fully described case the media type use the type `application` instead of `audio` to differentiate it from the opaque case.

+Note: In the SDP transport file the media type will always be `audio/AM824` irrespective of the opaque or full described definition of the Senders/Receivers.

 ## Use of Normative Language